QAA Podcast: Hosts and correspondents

 Travis View has written extensively for the Washington Post on the subject of QAnon.
 The podcast's hosts and correspondents, and View in particular, have been quoted and interviewed extensively by media covering the QAnon phenomenon, including Salon, Vice, BBC, Yahoo, the Atlantic Council, USA Today, and the Southern Poverty Law Center (SPLC).

 Julian Feeld has told Wired that QAnon is "a colorful expression of a broader and more worrying global trend towards 'information warfare' in the service of those seeking to consolidate capital and power".

 Annie Kelly acts as the podcast's United Kingdom correspondent and joined the podcast as the conspiracy theory spread from the United States to other countries, such as when it was accelerated by the COVID-19 pandemic.

 Liv Agar has covered conspiracy theories focused on Canada, as well as topics relating to modern-day adolescent internet culture.
 Brad Abrahams was a documentary filmmaker working on projects relating to new age conspiracies when he joined the podcast as an occasional host.

 Miniseries

 A number of limited miniseries have been produced by various members of QAA.
 Trickle Down, hosted by View, discusses the historical dispensation of bad ideas and their results.
 ManClan, by Feeld and Kelly, is a deep dive into the emerging online manosphere and its various figures.
 The Spectral Voyager, courtesy of Rockatansky and Abrahams, talks about aliens and related subcultures.
-Perverts, hosted by Feeld and Agar, and is an exploration of "horny" online communities.
+Perverts, hosted by Feeld and Agar, is an exploration of "horny" online communities.

 Reception

 The Washington Post named QAnon Anonymous as their Podcast of the Year for 2020.

-QAnon Anonymous has collaborated with a number of other podcasts, including Knowledge Fight, Boontavista and the Conspirituality Podcast.
+QAnon Anonymous has collaborated with a number of other podcasts, including Knowledge Fight, Boontavista, and the Conspirituality Podcast.